Course Outline

 Day 4

-• Exercise: Adding teleport functionality
+• Exercise: Adding a teleport feature

 • Exercise: Switching between models